CHRL-VIU/webcam_app/README.md

 ```

 You can run the newly built app with `npm run start`.
 This uses [sirv](https://github.com/lukeed/sirv), which is included in your package.json's `dependencies` so that the app will work when you deploy to platforms like [Heroku](https://heroku.com).

+Then you are going to move the newly created folder to the public_html folder on cpanel.

 ## Single-page app mode